saitaiky/notebook/docs/docs/ai/llm/index.md

 However, the quality of data used for training LLMs is crucial.
 Models trained on peer-reviewed content, such as research papers and novels, typically outperform those trained on unreviewed data like social media posts.
 LLMs require diverse data to perform various natural language processing (NLP) tasks.
 Fine-tuning allows a foundation language model to specialize in specific domains.

-:::infoFoundation Language Models vs. Fine-Tuned Language Models Foundation language models, like MT-NLG and GPT-3, are versatile and perform a wide range of NLP tasks.
+:::info Foundation Language Models vs. Fine-Tuned Language Models Foundation language models, like MT-NLG and GPT-3, are versatile and perform a wide range of NLP tasks.
 They excel in general performance but may not be ideal for specific tasks.
 Fine-tuned language models, derived from foundation LLMs, are customized for specialized purposes and offer improved task-specific performance.
 Fine-tuning is commonly achieved through parameter-efficient techniques like p-tuning and adapters, making it a cost-effective and practical approach.
 :::

-:::infoA general purpose technology
+:::info A general purpose technology
 Generative AI and LLMs specifically are a general purpose technology.
 That means that similar to other general purpose technologies like deep learning and electricity, is useful not just for a single application, but for a lot of different applications that span many corners of the economy.
 :::